 **Helpful tips and common mistakes

 What's great about these prosciutti wrapped brussels sprouts is that you can easily substitute the sprouts for another vegetable and still get a great dish.
-Asparagus and green beans are best substitutes but you can also get creative and use cantaloupe or dates instead (just don't cook the melon or dates).
+Asparagus and green beans are the best substitutes but you can also get creative and use cantaloupe or dates instead (just don't cook the melon or dates).

 Make the strawberry balsamic sauce by simmering the fruit in the vinegar until softened.
 Blend the mixture once it has cooked down and there you have it.
-I love to make extra and add olive oil, turning it into a salad dressing for blackened chicken and strawberry salad.
+I love to make extra and add olive oil, turning it into a salad dressing for this blackened chicken and strawberry salad.

-Drizzle the sprouts in olive oil, season with black pepper and roast for 15-20 minutes or until the prosciutto is crispy and the brussels sprouts are tender.
+Drizzle the sprouts in olive oil, season with black pepper, and roast for 15-17 minutes or until the prosciutto is crispy and the brussels sprouts are tender.

-While the prosciutto wrapped brussels sprouts are roasting, char lemon either on the grill or stovetop.
+While the prosciutto wrapped brussels sprouts are roasting, char a lemon either on the grill or stovetop.
 Charring lemon, or any citrus fruits, brings out the sweetness while toning down the acidity.
 Make sure your pan is on high heat to get the lemon nice and caramelized.

 Take those lovely brussels sprouts out of the oven, drizzle on the extra strawberry balsamic sauce, top with shaved parmesan and finish with a squeeze of charred lemon.
 I'm drooling just thinking about this dish.
 There's a burst of flavor in every bite, hitting every note on your tongue.
-The perfect way to start a meal.
+The perfect way to start a meal!